PerceptronV/PerceptronV.github.io/about.markdown

 Aside from ploughing through fields of Pandas dataframes and scary integrals, I sometimes descend into the peaceful lands of poetry and philosophy.
 Some of my previous work have been published at Balloons Lit.
 Journal, and I'll be presenting a paper on consciousness in the upcoming Merchant Taylors' School Young Philosophers Conference!

-When I have time, I also like learning _Español_ and Latin.
+When I have time, I learn _Español_ and Latin.

 That's quite a lot of stuff, but hopefully one day all the dots will connect.